HomeMoneyInvestments

 Single Asset Risk: Standard Deviation and Coefficient of Variation

-The return of any investment has an average, which is also the expected return, but most returns will be different from the average: some will be more and others will be less than the average.
+The return of any investment has an average, which is also the expected return, but most returns will differ from the average: some will be more, others, less.
 The more individual returns deviate from the expected return, the greater the risk and the greater the potential reward.
-The degree to which all returns for a particular investment or asset deviate from the expected return of the investment is a measure of its risk.
+Risk measures the deviation of all returns for a particular investment or asset from the expected return.

 Standard Deviation: Measure of Absolute Risk

-If you recorded the returns of a sample population of investors who invested in 5-year Treasury notes (T-notes), you would note that everyone received a constant rate of return that didn’t deviate, since, once bought, T-notes pay a constant rate of interest with no credit risk.
-On the other hand, if you had recorded the returns of a sample of investors who had invested in small stocks at the same time, you would see a much wider variation in their returns—some would have done much better than the T-note investors, while others would have done worse, and each of their returns would vary over time.
+If you recorded the returns of a sample population of investors who invested in 5-year Treasury notes (T-notes), you would note that everyone received a constant rate of return that didn't deviate, since, once bought, T-notes pay a constant rate of interest with no credit risk.
+On the other hand, if you had recorded the returns of a sample of investors who had invested in small stocks, you would see a wider variation in their returns — some would have done much better than the T-note investors, while others would have done worse, and each of their returns would vary over time.
+This variability can be measured with statistical methods, because investment returns generally follow a normal distribution, which shows the probability of each deviation from the mean, which is the average return, or the expected return, for a particular asset.

 Standard Deviation Formula for Investment Returns

-Formula for the standard deviation of investment returns.s = Standard Deviation
+Formula for the standard deviation of investment returns.

 Coefficient of Variation: Measure of Relative Risk

 The greater the standard deviation, the greater the risk of an investment.
 However, the standard deviation cannot be used to compare investments unless they have the same expected return.
-For instance, consider the following table.
+For instance, consider this table.

-The coefficient of variation is a better measure of risk, quantifying the dispersion of an asset’s returns in relation to the expected return, and, thus, the relative risk of the investment.
+The coefficient of variation measures risk better, quantifying the dispersion of an asset's returns relative to the expected return, and, thus, the relative risk of the investment.
 Hence, the coefficient of variation allows the comparison of different investments.

 Coefficient of Variation = Standard Deviation / Average Return

-In the above case, both samples have the same standard deviation, but have a significant difference in the coefficient of variation.
+In the above case, both samples have the same standard deviation, but the coefficient of variation differs significantly.
 It is obvious that the investment with the smaller return has the greater risk in this case.

 So while the standard deviation measures the dispersion of returns, the coefficient of variation measures their relative dispersion.